 (1) Lighting- most research seems to indicate that the type of light affects the growth of Cyanobacteria.
 In fact, effective PAR light that is less in the yellow nanometers bands may be one of the major factors in control of Blue/Green, Red Slime Algae growth.
 This is in both salt and fresh water.
 In controlled experiments with Fluorescent and 6500K lights, changing to 6500K reduced the amount of Cyanobacteria.

 As well, I've noted that many freshwater lake Cyanobacterial outbreaks happen around June and July.
 In the more northern latitudes (often around the 45th parallel) the lighting factor here will be more affected by seasonal changes in light than middle latitudes.

-Cyanobacteria utilize light in regions with low infrared.
-These bacteria make use of the unusable light discarded by the plant kingdom, in this case, light outside the PAR range required by plants.
-This is why Cyanobacteria thrive in lighting conditions that include the more yellow 4000 K and below and why actinic as well as balanced light in the 6400 K range keep this bacteria from thriving.
+Cyanobacteria utilize light in regions with low near infrared.
+These bacteria make use of the unusable light discarded by the plant kingdom, in this case, light outside the PAR range required by plants (technically PUR).
+This is why Cyanobacteria thrive in lighting conditions that include the more yellow 4000 K and below and why actinic as well as BALANCED light in the 6400 K range keep this bacteria from thriving.

-Research shows that while most plants utilize light at 435nm and 675nm (again the primary “spikes” in PAR), Red Slime Cyanobacteria (& other Red True Algae), utilize more of the middle yellow and green light spectrum that is most common in poor fluorescent and incandescent lighting; this is an important point.
+Research shows that while most plants utilize light at 435nm and 675nm (again the primary “spikes” in PAR known as PUR), Red Slime Cyanobacteria (& other Red True Algae), utilize more of the middle yellow and green light spectrum that is most common in poor fluorescent and incandescent lighting; this is an important point.